acf-quizbowl/acf-quizbowl.github.io/blog/interview-vishwa-shanmugam.md

 **OL: Do you have any role models on Maryland you’re especially thankful to play with?**

-VS: The person I’m closest to is Graham [Reid], because he’s also a science player with humanities generalism.
+VS: The person I’m closest to is Graham Reid, because he’s also a science player with humanities generalism.
 We spend a lot of time talking about cool science things.
 Playing with Graham, it’s very clear he knows what’s going on with fundamental science topics, which has inspired me to try and understand higher level topics myself.

 **OL: Do you have any favorite team memories?**

-VS: [My teammate] Jack [Lewis] has some very eccentric food tastes.
+VS: My teammate Jack Lewis has some very eccentric food tastes.
 His go to meal is a nice plate of rice with some mayonnaise on the side.
 And our games against Maryland A were all really fun.
 We would always trash talk during the game.
 Everyone on A this year was just really great.